 Treatments for scarring alopecia

-Because the causes of each type of scarring alopecia are different, they should be treated in a different way.
-But there is some overlap between treatments for scarring alopecia.
+As the causes of each type of scarring alopecia are different, they should be treated differently.
+However, there is some overlap between treatments for scarring alopecia.
 The most common treatments include:

-- Immunosuppressant drugs — medication like cyclosporine minimises the body’s immune response, preventing white blood cells from attacking the follicles
+• Immunosuppressant drugs — medications like cyclosporine minimises the body’s immune response, preventing white blood cells from attacking the hair follicles.

-- JAK inhibitors — JAK inhibitors have shown promise for treating lichen planopilaris; the FDA also recently approved the JAK inhibitor Olumiant for treating alopecia areata [13].
-Ritlecitinib, a Pfizer alopecia JAK inhibitor, is also in the pipeline for FDA and EMA approval.
+• JAK inhibitors — JAK inhibitors have shown promise for treating lichen planopilaris; the FDA also recently approved the JAK inhibitor Olumiant for treating alopecia areata [13].
+Ritlecitinib, a Pfizer alopecia JAK inhibitor, is also in the pipeline for FDA and EMA approval in the treatment of severe alopecia areata.

 Other non-medical treatments may help prevent the progression of scarring alopecia.
-If you have CCCA, avoiding tight hairstyles can minimise the effects of the condition.
+If you have CCCA, avoiding tight hairstyles can minimise the effects of the condition and reduce the damage due to traction alopecia.

 Can you get a hair transplant if you have scarring alopecia?